 - Action Girl: Status/appeal cycles between Amazon Chaser and No Guy Wants an Amazon.

 - The Alleged Car: Depending on the decade, economy/electric cars are either seen as the sign of a thoughtful, world-conscious protagonist or a slick street racing enthusiast, or effeminate crap made by Evil Foreigners out to destroy America, and worshipped by cash-strapped nerds.
 For larger cars, the driver will either be a nail-biting Badass or a thoughtless conservative who hates the enviroment almost as much as they hate themselves.

 - Basement-Dweller: In good economic times, it means the guy is a slacker and a loser.
 In bad economic times, it's certainly not viewed favorably, but it's cast in a light that makes it more society's fault that he can't get a job / house / whatever.

 - The Boy Band goes through a pretty regular boom/bust cycle of being the single hottest thing in music to dormant and/or outright hated to popular when the next generation pokes its head up to see if it's safe to come out.
 Usually the early part of the decade will have obscenely popular boy bands which will bust during the middle.
-For example, in the New Tens, One Direction picked up the baton from *NSYNC and the Backstreet Boys carried during the early 2000s, who themselves were treading the ground that the New Kids on The Block had covered during the early Nineties, and it's possible to trace it back farther through New Edition, and even back to the Jackson 5.
+For example, in the New Tens, One Direction picked up the baton *NSYNC and the Backstreet Boys carried during the early 2000s, who themselves were treading the ground that the New Kids on the Block had covered during the early Nineties, and it's possible to trace it back farther through New Edition, and even back to the Jackson 5.

 - Cowboy Cop: Fluctuates between protagonist and antagonist depending on how much "traditional" cops are respected.